faisalahmedd/MS-Paint-Rick-and-Morty-Themed-/README.md

-# MS-Paint Rick and Morty Themed
+# Microsoft Paint Rick and Morty Themed
 A spin on the iconic Microsoft Paint program, with a Rick and Morty theme.